xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [KeePassXC](https://keepassxc.org "KeepassXC official website"), A community maintained fork of the popular discontinued [KeePassX](https://www.keepassx.org/) application with more features and frequent updates.
 - [Karabiner-Elements](https://karabiner-elements.pqrs.org/), keyboard remapping.
 I use it to swap the `esc` key with `CAPSLOCK`, for a better usability in vim.
 - <a href="https://keybase.io/" rel="noopener noreferrer" target="_blank">Keybase</a>, a great secure messaging service.
 - ~~[LBRY](https://lbry.com/), the first digital marketplace to be controlled by the market's participants rather than a corporation or other 3rd-party.
-Basically, a healthier version of YouTube.~~ Using [the web client](https://lbry.tv) only, the app is not worth it.
+Basically, a healthier version of YouTube~~.
+I'm using [the web client](https://lbry.tv) only, the app is not worth it.
-- ~~[LibreOffice](https://www.libreoffice.org/), the best open Office Suite.~~ for my needs, the default Apple office apps are more than enough.
+- ~~[LibreOffice](https://www.libreoffice.org/ "LibreOffice official website"), the best open Office Suite.~~ for my needs, the default Apple office apps are more than enough.
 If I need a file in `.odt`, I export in `.docx` from Pages and I convert it in `.odt` with Pandoc.
 - ~~[MacDown](http://macdown.uranusjr.com/), a markdown editor which has everything I need.
 I don’t use it much since I have both Joplin and Vim to open and edit `.md` files, but it’s very lightweight and it’s handy to have an app to view and edit them on the fly.~~ using MacVim + Marked 2, instead.
 - [MacVim](https://macvim-dev.github.io/macvim/), gvim for MacOS. pretty nice to edit files on the go.
 - ~~[MEGAsync](https://mega.nz/sync "MEGAsync official page"), the synchronization app for [MEGA](https://mega.nz "MEGA official website") Cloud service.~~ Not using MEGA so much anymore.
 Nextcloud + Cubbit only.